pfwd/cv/index.md

 # CV of Peter Fisher BSc MBCS
-Full Stack Web Developer (Contractor), author and host of the [HowToCodeWell](https://www.youtube.com/howtocodewell) YouTube channel and [podcast](https://howtocodewell.net)
+Full Stack Web Developer (Contractor), author and host of the [HowToCodeWell](https://www.youtube.com/howtocodewell) YouTube channel and podcast.

 # Skills and assets
 - Experience with Symfony, Laravel, Zend, Lumen, Silex, Magento, WordPress and Drupal